mitch311111/CS361-Microservice_A/README.md

 ### Example Call
 To send a request, you will need to communicate with the microservice using a ZeroMQ socket on ```localhost:5555```.
 The client should send a message in the JSON format to the microservice.

-Heres a snippet for sending a request:
+Here's an example snippet for sending a request:
 ```
 import zmq
 import json